• Skip to primary navigation

 4. Dry Red Chili– Gives a nice spicy taste and flavor to the Adai.

-6. Coconut Oil– This Adai tastes best when made with cold pressed coconut oil.
+6. Coconut Oil– This tastes best when made with cold pressed coconut oil.
 However, you may also use any neutral flavored vegetable oil.

 Soaking